 Another reason many people kick against outsourcing is the idea that there will be little room for in-depth and advanced testing and implementing new updates.
 Bringing in new ideas for updates and including new features will be restricted and so will the opportunity for testing the product until it is clearly ready for market.

-So how do I decide on outsourcing or hiring a full-time CTO?
+So how do I decide on an outsourcing CTO?

 The good news is, there are a lot of places to get outsourced CTOs that will fit into almost any budget you can afford.
 You will also find suitable candidates based on the experience level you need to fill the role and the responsibilities that will be involved.

-All startups are not equal and while there is a benefit in getting an experienced individual to close technological implementations for a company, outsourcing the role might or might not be ideal for your particular startup.
+All startups are not equal and while there is a benefit in getting an experienced individual to close technological implementations for a company, outsourcing CTO as a service might or might not be ideal for your particular startup.
 It does offer a great way to navigate the initial technology-related hurdles that most startups are plagued with.
 Hence if you don't have the role already filled and you are in need of experienced hands, this might be the route to take.